Series 707.2AR - School Bus Safety

 4.4.5 Average daily traffic volume greater than 20,000 vehicles (as determined by Dakota County, with a 3.5 percent inflationary factor added by the district for each year that varies from the year of the data).

 5. Student Behavior Expectations on District Vehicles

-5.1 While riding in a district vehicle, students are expected to obey all school and district rules, including those in Regulation 503.3AR, Student Behavior Expectations and Consequences for Misbehavior.
+5.1 While riding in a district vehicle, students are expected to obey all school and district rules, including those in Regulation 503.3AR, Student Behavior Expectations and Responses for Behavior.
 (A “district vehicle” is defined as school buses, vans and cars owned or leased by the district, and cars and other vehicles owned by district staff and authorized by the district for transporting students.)